yc1171/rheault-cochrane-word-embeddings-replication/README.md

 If you use this code, please cite:

 > Rheault, L., & Cochrane, C. (2020). *Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora*.
 Political Analysis, 28(1), 112--133.
+>
+>
+---

+## Extension: Analyzing Congressional Tweets with Word Embeddings

+In addition to replicating the original paper’s results using parliamentary speech, this project includes an **extension using U.S. Congressional Twitter data**.

+### Motivation

+This extension tests whether word embeddings derived from **informal political text** (tweets) can reveal similar ideological patterns as formal legislative speeches.

+### Method

+- **Corpus**: Tweets from U.S. Congress members.
+- **Model**: A custom-trained Doc2Vec model using tweet text.
+- **User Embedding**: Each legislator's tweets are averaged to create a single "user vector."
+- **PCA**: Principal Component Analysis is applied to user vectors to visualize ideological and stylistic variation.

+### Key Findings

+- **PC1 (Ideology)**: The first principal component captures the **left-right political spectrum** among legislators.
+- **PC2 (Style)**: The second component captures stylistic variation (e.g., personal vs. policy tone).
+- **Word Projections**: Words most strongly associated with ideological extremes are identified using PCA loadings.

+For example:
+- Right-end words: `"demtaxhikes"`, `"huckabee"`, `"deductio"`
+- Left-end words: `"covid"`, `"help"`, `"americans"`

+### Limitations & Considerations

+- Results are more **noisy** than the original paper due to limited preprocessing.
+- **GloVe-style co-occurrence vectors** are less tailored than party-specific embeddings.
+- Cleaning and metadata-aware modeling could improve future performance.

+### Value

+This shows that **unsupervised embedding models can extract ideological dimensions** even from short, informal texts like tweets, suggesting a broader applicability of these methods beyond formal parliamentary debate.